downson-lang/downson/SPECIFICATION.md

 ### Failure Handling

 Implementations should resort themselves to a highly flexible failure handling approach.
 This is a consequence of the fact, that downson is the extension of an existing format.
-To embrace a user-friendly behaviour, implementations should always produce at least an empty object as the result of the parsing process.
+To embrace a user-friendly behavior, implementations should always produce at least an empty object as the result of the parsing process.
 On the other hand, all issues should be reported to the clients, sorted into two categories:

   * **Ambiguous syntax**: Signals an *ill-formed* element.
 Failures of this kind should be treated as hints and light warnings.
 In most cases, *ill-formed* elements are just simple Markdown elements, that never intended to be *well-formed* downson elements.
 If at the end of the processing, only issues caused by *ambiguous syntax* are present, then the *data layer* might still be completely valid.
   * **Downson interpretation error**: Signals an illegal combination of *well-formed* elements.
 Failures of this kind should be treated as serious warnings and errors.
 The presence of an *interpretation error* is almost always a sign of a *data-layer* corruption.

-The exact failure handling behaviour is defined in *Failure* blocks.
+The exact failure handling behavior is defined in *Failure* blocks.

 ## Primer on Types